ericdouglas/onli-reducer/README.md

 The `onliSend` method receives a `dispatch` function and a `types` array of strings.

 It will return an object with methods attached to it.
-You will use these methods to dispatch actions in order to update your reducer.
+You will use these methods to dispatch actions in order to update your state.

 ```js
 ///// Without onli-reducer